A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 1882 - The Columbia Police start using bicycles for patrol duty.
 The police are also reimbursed when they have to pay a horse drawn hack driver, (taxi driver) to transport prisoners to jail.

-1894 - Owen Daly is appointed Chief of Police.
-During this period of time the police officers were on duty for two six hour shifts each day, seven days per week.
+1894 - During this period of time the police officers were on duty for two six hour shifts each day, seven days per week.
 Chief Daly changed this duty schedule to one twelve hour shift per day, seven days per week.

 1897 - The Police Department orders a custom built patrol wagon to transport prisoners to jail.
 The first driver is Marion P. Kramer and the wagon is drawn by two horses who were called "Madge" and "Sheriff".
 The horses were named after the first two prisoners to ride within the wagon.